Wieke/JavaFieldtripBuffer/README.md

   - [ ] Add periodic write to disk functionality.
   - [ ] Split write to disk functionality off in its own thread.
 - [ ] Check for garbage collection optimizations.
 - [ ] Check if handling of unsigned primitives works.
+(Gleaned from buffer.jar, but I'm pretty sure it is broken for sufficiently high values).